Eleanor of Aquitaine: Annulment (1152)

 In the summer of 1150, Eleanor gave birth to a second daughter, Alix.
 The lack of a male heir was unprecedented in the Capetian line, Eleanor was now twenty-six and had been married for thirteen years.
 Not only was the likelihood of a son being born to secure the succession seen as remote, but the lack of an heir was perceived as an omen.
 Suger had been a strong advocate for the political advantages of the marriage between Louis and Eleanor.
 When he died on 13 January 1151, the balance changed since Bernard of Clairvaux was a critic of the marriage's consanguinity.
-A number of nobles and courtiers also advised the King to dissolve the marriage.
+A number of nobles and courtiers also advised the king to dissolve the marriage.
 Later that year, Count Henry of Anjou appeared at the court in Paris to pay homage to Louis as the new duke of Normandy.
-Chroniclers such as Gerald of Wales, William of Newburgh and Walter Map later implied that something happened between Henry and Eleanor, eleven years his senior, that contributed to the dissolution of her marriage with Louis.
+Chroniclers such as Gerald of Wales, William of Newburgh and Walter Map later implied that Henry's visit contributed to the dissolution of Eleanor's marriage with Louis.

 By this stage, her reputation badly damaged, Eleanor's influence at court was waning.
 Any such dissolution would require a complex political realignment, separating the Aquitanian and Capetian possessions and jurisdictions, and in the autumn of 1151 the couple made a tour of the duchy during which much of the French presence, such as garrisons, was replaced with Eleanor's people.
-On 11 March 1152, at the royal castle of Beaugency on the Loire, near Orléans, Hugues de Toucy, archbishop of Sens and primate of France, (Note: The title of the archbishop of Sens was primate of the Gauls (primat des Gaules et de Germanie).) presided over a synod to consider the matter.
+On 11 March 1152, at the royal castle of Beaugency on the Loire, near Orléans, Hughes de Toucy, archbishop of Sens and primate of France, (Note: The title of the archbishop of Sens was primate of the Gauls (primat des Gaules et de Germanie).) presided over a synod to consider the matter.
 Louis and Eleanor were both present, as were Archbishops Samson of Reims, Geoffrey of Bordeaux (Note: Archbishop Geoffrey of Bordeaux had been the celebrant at their wedding in 1137.) and Hugh of Rouen and many other bishops and nobility.
 Samson of Reims acted for Eleanor, who did not contest the action.

 On 21 March, the four archbishops, with the approval of Pope Eugene, granted an annulment on grounds of consanguinity within the fourth degree; Eleanor was Louis's third cousin once removed, and they shared common ancestry through Robert II of France and his wife Constance of Arles.
 (Note: King Robert and Queen Constance were Eleanor's third great-grandparents and Louis's second great-grandparents.)
 Their two daughters were, however, declared legitimate.
 Custody of their daughters was awarded to Louis, as both custom and law decreed.
 (Note: The two children were rapidly affianced by their father and sent away.)
 Louis assured Archbishop Samson that Eleanor's lands would be restored to her.

-While Eleanor stated that the reason for the annulment was "for reasons of kinship with my Lord, Louis", the event fueled speculation as to her behaviour and added to the growing legend.
+While Eleanor stated that the reason for the annulment was "for reasons of kinship with my Lord, Louis", the event fuelled speculation as to her behaviour and added to the growing legend.
 Equally without evidence are accounts of a distraught discarded wife.